qubekit/QUBEKit/style.md

     except ImportError:
         print('Could not import bonds.')

-It's a good idea to include a finally clause as well in case the import error isn't the problem.
+It's a good idea to include an else clause as well in case the import error isn't the problem.

     # Best
     try: